aparmendariz/mcf_docs/docs/source/algorithm_reference/optimal-policy_algorithm.rst

 Options for Optimal Policy Tree
 -----------------------------------

-You can personalize various parameters defined in the :py:class:`~optpolicy_functions.OptimalPolicy` class:
+You can personalize various parameters defined in the :py:class:`~optpolicy_functions.OptimalPolicy` class.

-- Minimum observations in a partition: To control how many observations are required at minimum in a partition, inject a number into ``pt_min_leaf_size``.
+To tailor the minimum number of observations needed in a partition, adjust ``pt_min_leaf_size``.

-- Admissible treatment shares: If the number of individuals who receive a specific treatment is constrained, you may specify admissible treatment shares via the keyword argument ``other_max_shares``.
+For limiting the number of individuals receiving specific treatments, use ``other_max_shares``.
 Note that the information must come as a tuple with as many entries as there are treatments.

-- Treatment costs: If costs of the respective treatment(s) are relevant, you may input ``other_costs_of_treat``.
+When considering treatment costs, input them via `other_costs_of_treat`.
 When evaluating the reward, the aggregate costs (costs per unit times units) of the policy allocation are subtracted.
-If you leave the costs to their default, ``None``, the program determines a cost vector that imply an optimal reward (policy score minus costs) for each individual, while guaranteeing that the restrictions as specified in ``other_max_shares`` are satisfied.
+If left as default (None), the program determines a cost vector that imply an optimal reward (policy score minus costs) for each individual, while guaranteeing that the restrictions as specified in ``other_max_shares`` are satisfied.
 This is of course only relevant when ``other_max_shares`` is specified.

-- Cost multiplier: If there are restrictions, and ``other_costs_of_treat`` is left to its default, the ``other_costs_of_treat_mult`` can be specified.
+Alternatively, if restrictions are present and `other_costs_of_treat` is default, you can specify `other_costs_of_treat_mult`.
 Admissible values are either a scalar greater zero or a tuple with values greater zero.
 The tuple needs as many entries as there are treatments.
 The imputed cost vector is then multiplied by this factor.

 .. list-table::